0vercl0k/0vercl0k/README.md

 ### Hello, world 👋

-If you made it all the way here, you might as well check out a few of my projects as well as [where I blog](https://doar-e.github.io/) 😊:
+If you made it all the way here, you might as well check out a few of my projects and [where I blog](https://doar-e.github.io/) 😊.
+Oh, and if you want to say hi, come hangout on the [Diary of a reverse-engineer](https://doar-e.github.io/)'s discord: [invite](https://discord.gg/4JBWKDNyYs)!

 #### Browser exploitation